deepakchilla/EduSync/COHERE_API_SETUP.md

 ### In ResourceViewer

 1. Navigate to any resource in the application
+2. The system will automatically extract content from the uploaded file
-2. The AI summary section will automatically attempt to generate a summary
+3. The AI summary section will generate a summary based on the actual file content
+4. If file extraction fails, it will fall back to using the title and description
-3. If generation fails, you can click "Regenerate" to try again
+5. If generation fails, you can click "Regenerate" to try again
-4. The summary will appear below the resource viewer
+6. The summary will appear below the resource viewer with educational insights

 ### Programmatic Usage